dwetterau/dwetterau.github.io/blog/_posts/2024-08-15-hello-world.md

 3. I blindly copied the `_config.yml` file from that repo, and made the kind of structure I wanted for the blog.
 4. I realized I needed some of the other directories if I wanted to actually have layouts for the posts.
 For now, I'm not trying to depend on any other libraries or anything.

 ## Debugging
 - The first time I pushed, my config and post/ files were all in /blog in the repo, this 404'd when I tried to visit it.
 The example I followed didn't have one, so there must be some other magic going on.
 Oh, it turns out I just needed to be patient - it totally worked!
 - Next I saw that the index.md page wasn't showing any posts to navigate to.
 I wasn't using the right filename format (date and name, hyphen-separated), so now it might work.
+- Well, the styling of things is definitely not how I want it, but I figured out how to access the posts - and they're working!
+Why is the site-map not working though?